Much older than Stonehenge, and even Gobekli Tepe, the ‘Nawarla Gabarnmung’ Stone monument in Arnhem land Australia is 50,000 years old.

 - Rock Art found contains some of the oldest mystifying works of Art in the world.

-This [Passageway] monument or “transformation of a sheltered space” that was created by the skilled hands of the Jawoyn ancestors is the oldest known example in the world of altering a stone foundation.
-Charcoal deposits found above the very bottom layers present a median age of 49,350 cal BP.
+This [Passageway] monument or “transformation of a sheltered space” that was created by the skilled hands of the Jawoyn ancestors is the oldest known example in the world of altering a stone foundation and Stone Engineering.
+Charcoal deposits found above the very bottom layers present median age of 49,350 cal BP.

 Gabarnmung (48,000 BC)